flexera-public/rsc/README.md

 ### Building

-*Warning:* this section is still being debugged...

-To build `rsc` from source you need to be beware of the fact that releases use gopkg.in for versioning.

 The following make targets are useful:
 - `make depend` installs required tools
 - `make` builds a binary for your local OS